-Since September 11th, travelers are often seen as a target for terrorist attacks around the world.
-From bombs and gun attacks, to those perpetrated using cars, the threat of violence remains one of the greatest challenges for modern day adventurers.
+Since September 11, travelers are often seen as a target for terrorist attacks around the world.
+From bombs and gun attacks to those perpetrated using cars, the threat of violence remains one of the greatest challenges for modern-day adventurers.

 In the first moments of a terrorist attack, mass panic and confusion can quickly take hold.
 This time is critical to determine their best opportunity to stay safe, and whether or not running is an option.

 Experts in personal safety recommend assessing the situation as it happens.
-Michael Wallace, director of homeland security studies at Tulane University recommends finding all the exits when entering a new space.
+Michael Wallace, director of homeland security studies at Tulane University, recommends finding all the exits when entering a new space, like movie theaters.
 Knowing where the exits are can set a plan before a terrorist attack begins.

 If an attack happens, the FBI recommends immediately moving for the exits and encouraging others to move with them.
 Being held back by another person who doesn't want to move could leave travelers exposed to unnecessary danger.

 The NCTSO warns travelers should only attempt to run in a terrorist attack if there is a safe option, and if individuals can get there without exposure to even greater danger.
 If it is impossible to run without becoming a moving target, the next option is to hide and prepare to fight.

 Hide and Fight: Shelter in Place and Fight If Necessary

 While some travelers have been reportedly able to escape danger by "playing dead," personal safety experts warn this tactic could create a bigger risk of injury or death.
 If they cannot get out, those caught in the middle of a terrorist attack should immediately find a safe refuge and shelter in place.